What is Soloman's Porch

 SPL was created to look for an alternative employment opportunities to assist individuals with disabilities in owning their business.
 SPL educates parents on advocating for their loved ones while assisting parents with the overwhelming process of transitioning from childhood/adolescents into adulthood

-Is to raise awareness and identify opportunities for individuals with disabilities to become business owners by providing resources, training, and support.
+We want to raise awareness and identify opportunities for individuals with disabilities to become business owners by providing resources, training, and support.

 Is to have individuals with disabilities be able to contribute to their communities by achieving business and financial independence while pursuing their talents and abilities to become successful.